WHAT ARE SHIN SPLINTS?

 The term shin splints describes a combination of injuries or weaknesses all relating to pain, often materialising as extreme tenderness or an aching throbbing, in the front of the lower and shin area of the leg.

 Many runners seem to get shin splints at some point.
-They can manifest as a mild shin pain or in the most extreme case, if not treated early on, they can eventually lead to a stress fracture (if the runner ignores the pain & does not rest to allow healing).
+They can manifest as a mild shin pain or in the most extreme case, if not treated early on, they can eventually lead to a stress fracture (if the runner ignores the pain and does not rest to allow healing).

-Many things can cause shin splints.
+There are many aspects of running technique that can cause shin splints.
 Some of the most common are: